rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 Rackspace Container Service documentation includes *tutorials* and *references*:

 * For step-by-step demonstrations, explore the *tutorials* collection.
-* For detailed descriptions of reference architectures for specific use cases, explore the *references* collection.
+* For detailed descriptions of reference architectures designed for specific use cases, explore the *references* collection.
-* For discussions of key ideas, recommendations of useful methods and tools, and general advice, explore the *best-practices* collection.
+* For discussions of key ideas, recommendations of useful methods and tools, and general good advice, explore the *best-practices* collection.